Raveen99/LowLevel-Frontend-design/README.md

 - This is very simple yet important concept which uses recursion.
 How we divide problem into smaller problems and solve it.
 - code files comments.js and commentbox.js

+## Image Slider

+- A very simple concept yet again very important and can be asked in various manners.
+- First create simple slider
+- Make images autoSlide.
+- You can also make multiImage slider.